vsergeev/tinytaptunnel/README.md

 between the tap interfaces of both peers.

-tinytaptunnel authenticates all received frames by verifying the included HMAC-SHA256 MAC computed with a preshared key.
+tinytaptunnel authenticates all received frames by verifying the included HMAC-SHA256 MAC, computed with a preshared key.
 The MAC covers the encapsulated frame's contents, as well as an included 64-bit UNIX nanosecond timestamp. tinytaptunnel will discard frames that contain a timestamp older than 0.5s of the current time to prevent spoofed replay attacks.